The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 If you don’t want to gain a lot of sales in a short time, WooCommerce is a good option.
 Compared to Shopify, setting up a store using WooCommerce requires more time as you need to be more creative and set up the entire store yourself.

 If you have limited technical skills or want to establish a store from the beginning, Shopify is a great option.
 It is really quick to set up a store using Shopify.
-You have to signup, choose a theme for your business, give a specific look and feel, and your store gets ready.
+You have to sign up, choose a theme for your business, give it a specific look and feel, and your store gets ready.

-Shopify’s in-build themes, like the Dawn theme, are easy to customize.
+Shopify’s in-built themes, like the Dawn theme, are easy to customize.
 Initially, you’ll only need to put your content, and you can go live.

 Shopify wins in build time as well.
 It allows you to set up your store faster than WooCommerce.